AngelValentino/youtube-clone/README.md

 - 📂 Interactive side and top menus
 - 💬 Accessible modals
 - 🎙️ Voice search interaction

-The video content featured in this project showcases information about **Studio Ghibli movies**, making it both functional and visually engaging.

 This project shows practical coding skills without using heavy frameworks.
 It highlights a strong understanding of core JavaScript and good web development practices.